Flight Ops HQ

 Broker

-A company that arranges a charter on your behalf by sourcing aircraft from operators.
-A broker does not hold the operating certificate for the flight.
+A company that arranges a charter on your behalf by sourcing aircraft from Part 135 operators.
+The broker does not hold the FAA operating certificate; the certificate holder named on the contract operates the flight.

 Broker margin